bendrucker/airbyte/docs/using-airbyte/getting-started/readme.md

 ### Self-Managed Enterprise
 Airbyte Self-Managed Enterprise is the best way to run Airbyte yourself.
 You get all 300+ pre-built connectors, data never leaves your environment, and Airbyte becomes self-serve in your organization with new tools to manage multiple users, and multiple teams using Airbyte all in one place.

-To start with Self-Managed Enterprrise, navigate to our [Enterprise setup guide](/enterprise-setup/README.md).
+To start with Self-Managed Enterprise, navigate to our [Enterprise setup guide](/enterprise-setup/README.md).